 - 1 record

-- 1 Clock Kit *Make sure you get a kit with a short shaft, like this one on Amazon.
+- 1 Clock Kit *Make sure you get a kit with a short shaft, like this one.
 Otherwise, there will be too much space between your clock face and clock hands.

 - Number Stickers (Keep in mind you’ll need five 1’s)